sh19910711/google-summer-of-code-2015/rails-web-console.md

 Milestone #0 - Community Bonding Period

-* Brush up the feature and architecture of the software
+* Check and brush up the feature and architecture of the software
 * Find and fix issues of web-console
   - I will keep to do it in the whole terms